Best LLM for Customer Support (2026)

 Cost: $0.15 / 1M input tokens · $0.60 / 1M output tokens

-Best for: Budget deployments, European data residency requirements
+Best for: Budget deployments, European data residency requirements, self-hosting flexibility

-Mistral Small matches Gemini Flash on input token cost and is the cheapest option on output tokens at $0.30/M. Its European infrastructure also makes it a practical default for teams with GDPR data residency requirements who cannot use US-hosted models.
+Mistral Small 4 is a mixture-of-experts model (119B total, 6.5B active parameters) released under Apache 2.0 — open weights, so it can be self-hosted as well as accessed via API.
+Its European infrastructure also makes it a practical default for teams with GDPR data residency requirements who cannot use US-hosted models.

 Side-by-side comparison